 When it comes to how to manage your communications, the amount of information out there is overwhelming.
-Where the majority of nonprofits and small businesses falter is in not having a solid strategic plan and effective messaging to begin with.
-So, let’s explain the process and each critical step in that process aimed at bringing the solution to the problem you’re trying to address.
-Our method can be easily described using the moniker R.O.S.I.E.
+Where the majority of nonprofits and small businesses falter is in not having a research-based, strategic plan and messaging.
+So, I use a process to design plans and messaging that relies on audience research, solid messaging, and effective metrics.
+The method can be easily described using the moniker R.O.S.I.E.

 This is the first, critical step to any plan, campaign, or communication tactic.
 Sadly, it is often lacking in many planning and communications initiatives.
 Research at the beginning is critical to assess the current environment, to identify opportunities, and to set audience-specific objectives.
 Far too often, organizations set objectives without this step and often miss the mark.